mrszb/makingEmbeddedSystems/lesson4/README.md

 } GPIO_type;
 ```

-in main(void) of the [->main.c<-](https://github.com/mrszb/blue_pill_button_blinky/blob/main/Src/main.c)
+in main(void) of the [**->main.c<-**](https://github.com/mrszb/blue_pill_button_blinky/blob/main/Src/main.c)
-first set up Pin 15 as input Pins 13, 14 as output
+- set up Pin 15 as input
+- Pins 13, 14 as output
-then init_systick setup interrupt handler to b ecalled every 1ms
+- init_systick setup interrupt handler to be called every 1ms

-I can sample the button state and see in debugger
+I can sample the button state and see it in the debugger:

 ```
 // get latest sample
 bool btn_fresh_sample = ((GPIOC->IDR & (1<<15)) == 0);